 Our first year-long projects took place in Ecuador, Cuba, and later Colombia.
 We explored how young people perceive participation in civil society, how they engage with climate change adaptation strategies, and how resources shape the culture of youth groups and movements.
 These experiences became the foundation for our approach.
 Along the way, we continued to organize residencies, retreats, and short courses, while refining our ways of working and slowly learning to inhabit the worlds we so urgently need.

 Recrear’s ecosystem is composed of all the people that make up our community.
 Our strategic decisions are taken in collaboration with our board and core team.
-We invite advisers, programme participants, and collaborators to take part in our strategic decision making whenever our decisions would affect them directly, or when further skills/knowledge are needed.
+We invite advisors, program participants, and collaborators to take part in our strategic decision making.

 We cultivate a regenerative culture within the organization.
-We care, value and listen to each other.
-We recognize each other’s contributions and emotions.
+We strive to care, value and recognize each other’s contributions and emotions.

-We cultivate a learning culture.
-We allow time for providing feedback, digesting our organizational learning, speaking our thoughts and transforming tensions.
+We allow time to provide feedback, digest our organizational learning, speak our thoughts and transform tensions.